Sparse Robust Classification via the Kernel Mean: The Robustness of the Mean Classifier

 \end{theorem}

-\subsection{Beyond Symmetric Label Noise}
+\subsubsection{Beyond Symmetric Label Noise}

 Thus far we have assumed that the noise on positive and negative labels is the same.
-A sensible generalization is label conditional noise, were the label $y \in \{-1,1\}$, is flipped with a label dependent probability.
-Following Natarajen et al. \cite{Natarajan2013}, we can correct for class conditional label noise in the same way we can correct for symmetric label noise, and use the loss,
+A sensible generalization is label conditional noise, where the label $y \in \{-1,1\}$ is flipped with a label-dependent probability $\sigma_{\pm}$.
+Following \citep{Natarajan:2013}, we can correct for class conditional label noise and use the loss,